DaniloArruda/barbershop-enterprise/LOCAL_SETUP.md

-# Kafka Local Setup Guide
+# Local Environment Setup Guide (Kafka + DynamoDB)

 ## Overview
+The local environment provides:
-The worker module now uses Kafka for consuming appointment events instead of REST endpoints.
+- **Kafka** for consuming appointment events instead of REST endpoints.
+- **DynamoDB Local** for persisting appointments using the `barbershop-enterprise` table.

 ## Prerequisites
 - Docker and Docker Compose installed
 - Java 21 (already configured in project)

-## Starting Kafka Locally
+## Starting Local Infrastructure

 ### Quick Start (Recommended)
 Initialize the complete local environment with a single command: